 Eventually, after 7 to 10 years, closed accounts will no longer show up on your credit reports.
 That means you’ll lose out on the potential value of the age of the card.
 In FICO Scoring models, your credit history length is worth 15% of your credit score.
 So, while it’s not always going to be the end of the world to have an old account removed from your reports, there is a possibility that the card’s eventual removal could inflict some damage.
 As a rule of thumb, it’s better for your credit to keep older accounts with on-time payment history open for as long as you can.

 Why You Should Leave Credit Cards Open

-It can be pretty useful to have a credit line of a few thousand dollars tucked away for emergencies.
+- You’ll have a backup credit line: It can be pretty useful to have a credit line of a few thousand dollars tucked away for emergencies.

-Why You Should Close a Credit Card
+When You Should Close a Credit Card

 Although there are many reasons to keep your cards open, there are also some good reasons to close your credit cards.

 You should consider closing a card if you find yourself in the following scenarios:

 1) Not Enough Value From the Annual Fee

 If you have an unused card that comes with an annual fee, it’s probably wise to close it.

 Unless you’re earning enough rewards or benefits to make up for the annual fee — which is unlikely if you’re not using it — your card is costing you money instead of providing a valuable service.